What does Plumbr consist of?

 The data captured is sent to Plumbr Server, which is responsible for assembling all the details about the user interaction and allowing you to run analysis on the data.

-In case you are after end-to-end transparency and deploy both the Browser and Java Agents, the user interactions are monitored from the browser to all the JVM-based nodes in the backend:
+In case you are after end-to-end transparency and deploy both the Browser and server agents (Java, PHP), the user interactions are monitored from the browser to all the nodes in the backend:

 The Plumbr Java Agent is packaged as a standard